ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ## Audit logs
 {: #pgaudit-logs}

-Audit events appear in {{site.data.keyword.la_full}} with the following format:
+Audit events appear in {{site.data.keyword.logs_full}} with the following format:

 ```sh
 LOG: AUDIT: SESSION,1,1,DDL,CREATE TABLE,,,create table f2 (id int);,<not logged>
 ```

 The format is documented [here](https://github.com/pgaudit/pgaudit/blob/master/README.md#format){: .external}.

 If you want to see the current log level, you can run the command:

 ```sh
 show pgaudit.log;
 ```